Projects | Lukas Paul Achatius Galke

 Since 2022

-Imagine you put some artificial neural network agents into a game that can only be solved with communication.
+Imagine you put artificial neural network agents into a box and give them a task that can only be solved with communication.
 How do neural network agents learn to communicate?
 What communication protocols emerge?
 What are the parallels to human communication?

 Since 2021